Gutob language: Pronominal markers

 The placement of subject enclitics in Gutob predicates is extremely variable, unlike fixed positions in Kharia, Remo, and Kherwarian.
+They can unpredictively attach to any preverbal elements, including locatives, temporals, adverbials, object NPs, interrogatives, adjectives, and demonstratives, displaying no clear preference for a host.
 It seems that the subject markers in Gutob are not explicitly parts of the verbal system.
-Study by Just & Voß (2023) found that subject enclitics are highly sensitive to discourse; they are often placed wherever the topic is the most prominent.
+A study by Just & Voß (2023) found that subject enclitics are highly sensitive to discourse; they are often placed wherever the topic is the most prominent.
 These atypical characteristics sets Gutob person indexation system apart from the normal clines of Munda indexation.

 In complex predicates with the presence of an auxiliary verb, the person markers are repeated not only for the lexical verb but also for the auxiliary.
 However the AVC double marking pattern in Gutob may have considerable variation regarding the placement of the subject enclitics due to pragmatic discourse-oriented factors.